networkop/tkng/content/cni/_index.md

 CNI_NETNS=/var/run/netns/id \
 CNI_IFNAME=eth0 \
 CNI_PATH=/opt/bin/bin \
-CNI_ARGS=K8S_POD_NAMESPACE=foo;K8S_POD_NAME=bar;
+CNI_ARGS=K8S_POD_NAMESPACE=foo;K8S_POD_NAME=bar; \
-cni_plugin < /etc/cni/net.d/cni.conf
+cni_plugin < /etc/cni/net.d/01-cni.conf
 ```

 The CNI plugin then does all of the required interface plumbing and IP allocation and returns back (prints to stdout) the resulting [data structure](https://github.com/containernetworking/cni/blob/master/SPEC.md#result).
-In the case of plugin chaining, all this information (original inputs + result) gets passed to all other plugins along the chain.
+In the case of plugin chaining, all this information (original inputs + result) gets passed to all plugins along the chain.

 Despite its design simplicity, unless you have something else that takes care of establishing end-to-end reachability (e.g. cloud controller), a CNI binary must be accompanied by a long-running stateful daemon/agent.
-This daemon usually runs in the root network namespace and manages the Node's network stack between CNI binary invocations -- at the very least it adds and removes static routes as Nodes are added or removed from the cluster.
+This daemon usually runs in the root network namespace and manages the Node's network stack between CNI binary invocations -- at the very least it adds and removes static routes as Nodes are added to or removed from the cluster.
 It's operation is not dictated by any standard and the only requirement is to established Pod-to-Pod reachability.

+{{% notice note %}}
-In reality, this daemon performs many more functions, way beyond simple reachability.
+In reality, this daemon does a lot more than just manage reachability and may include kube-proxy replacement, Kubernetes controller, IPAM etc.
+{{% /notice %}}

 {{% notice tip %}}
-See [meshnet-cni](https://github.com/networkop/meshnet-cni#architecture) for an example.
+See [meshnet-cni](https://github.com/networkop/meshnet-cni#architecture) for an example of binary+daemon architecture.
 {{% /notice %}}